ngageoint/mage-android/README.md

 ### Signing

 Android requires that you sign your applications.
-You will need to create an idenity to sign your MAGE Android build.
+You will need to create an identity to sign your MAGE Android build.
 If you don't plan on releasing your build of MAGE, use *Debug Build* instructions, otherwise use the *Release Build* instructions.
 If you aren't sure, follow the *Debug Build* instructions.

 ##### Debug Build